What is psychology?

 In the East, and especially in India, there has been, for thousands of years, a strong focus on the inner worlds and the Indian civilisation has evolved, over millennia, a rigorous and effective methodology to make subjective knowledge reliable.
 With that, it has created a vast range of technologies to extend the capacity of our inner senses, and a comprehensive knowledge base related to inner knowledge and wisdom.

 Trees are judged on their fruits, and there has been a tendency in the West (and even in India itself) to look with a certain disdain at Indian spirituality because of the abject poverty that was typical for India during the twentieth century.
 But putting the blame for India’s poverty on its spirituality is putting history on its head.
 It was India’s legendary riches, not its poverty that brought Chinese, Roman, Muslim and Christian traders and soldiers to its shores.
 Early visitors to India speak in one voice about a land of unequalled beauty and wealth.
 India was famed not only for its spirituality, but equally for its high social order, the level of education of its citizens, and the wisdom of its rulers.
+So the situation is more complex than it may appear at first sight.
 India became poor only after a full eight hundred years of ruthless plunder and oppression, from which it has still not fully recovered.
 After such a long history of brutal invasions and depredations, for the invaders to blame the Indian spiritual tradition for its present economical misery is of a political hypocrisy and intellectual dishonesty that is really quite hard to beat.
+And yet, even here there is a kernel of truth which is worth examining attentively, as it can give us an important lesson for the future.
+We'll come back to this in the second chapter.

 Interestingly, in spite of existing prejudices, Indian philosophy, music, dance, hathayoga and spirituality are entering our new global civilisation on a large scale, but as yet, they feature largely as entertainment, the embellishment of an essentially materialist and intellectual life.
-Yoga and meditation are accepted as means for coping with the stresses of corporate life, mindfulness is used in therapy, but the knowledge aspect of Indian culture has hardly penetrated the hard core of the global civilisation.
-At the universities especially, psychology is still taught, the world over, as if the Indian systems of reliable subjective knowledge don’t exist.
+The decontextualised techniques of yoga and meditation are accepted as means for coping with the stresses of corporate life, mindfulness is used in therapy and counselling, but the knowledge aspect of Indian culture has hardly penetrated the hard core of the global civilisation.
+At universities especially, psychology is still taught, the world over, as if the Indian systems of reliable subjective knowledge don’t exist.
 We can understand this perhaps as a late remnant of colonialism and the lingering dominance of the Euro-American culture in the world, but even if this parochialism is understandable, it is not excusable, for India’s well-developed inner understanding has something to contribute to psychology which is crucial if the new world order is to develop towards a more sane and harmonious future.

 The first is a consciousness-centred and psychology-friendly basic understanding of reality, a philosophy of existence and knowledge that doesn't stand in the way of the development of meaningful insight in human nature and its possibilities, but that actively supports them.

-The second is a treasure-house of sophisticated knowledge about human nature and the psychological processes that underly both, our experience and our action.
+The second is a treasure-house of sophisticated knowledge about human nature and the psychological processes that underlie both, our experience and our action.

 The third is what one could call a well-developed technology of consciousness, consisting of detailed know-how in the areas of change and transformation.
 Some of this is already used for therapy and personal development, but there is much more that as yet has been hardly tapped into.

 There is one more application of the Indian psychological know-how that till now has not been used at all, though it has the potential to revolutionise psychology in a manner similar to the way physical technology has revolutionised the hard sciences.
 The know-how of the physical sciences allows them to make instruments that help them to create new know-how of the same type but of ever greater power and sophistication.
-There are many factors that have been essential to make the incredibly fast, cumulative progress in the hard sciences possible, but from a technical standpoint this creation of instruments may well be the crux.
+One can think of many factors that may have played a role in making the incredibly fast, cumulative progress in the hard sciences possible, but from a technical standpoint this creation of ever better instruments must have been one of the major contributors.
 Interestingly, the Indian tradition has developed something quite similar for psychology.
-The yoga-based technology of consciousness was not only meant to find infinite delight, but also to develop true Knowledge, and one of the ways it worked towards this end was by converting our own human nature into a more reliable and precise instrument for the generation of psychological knowledge.
-One of the central themes of this book is that if we can make this operational on the scale modern academics allows, our collective progress in the psychological domain may well become as quickly cumulatively progressive as the hard sciences already are.
-Sri Aurobindo envisaged that in due time progress in this area would dwarf the technological progress we have made in the material sciences.
+The yoga-based technology of consciousness was not only meant to find infinite delight, but also to develop true knowledge, and one of the ways it worked towards this end was by converting our own human nature into a more reliable and precise instrument for the generation of psychological knowledge.
+One of the central themes of this book is that if we can make this operational on the scale modern academics allows, our collective progress in the psychological domain may well become as quickly cumulative as the hard sciences already are.
+Sri Aurobindo envisaged in fact that in due time progress in this area would dwarf the technological progress we have made in the material sciences.
 [EXACT QUOTE AND REF]

 It is not impossible that our collective progress in yoga-based psychology may go further faster than the technological progress we have been witnessing over the last couple of centuries.
 The reason to think so is to be found in a peculiar quality shared by both consciousness and matter: their ability to bridge oneness and multiplicity.
 In this hugely complex world, where every single thing and event is utterly unique in its own special way, it is the oneness of matter that makes it possible to yet formulate simple physical laws that are valid for all matter.
 The reason why one can expect the progress of psychology to go faster once it has started in the right direction is, that this essential oneness seems to be easier to reach and make operational in consciousness than in matter: the deeper one goes inside, the more one is connected not only to others, but also to the conscious energy that supports the universe.
 As a result, "doing yoga" tends to lead to an influx of infinity.
 This can happen in innumerable ways, but many of them carry within them an element of delight as an essential, and inalienable, property of one's own being.
-This is no small thing, because to the extent that this unconditional inner delight of being penetrates and transforms the different parts of one's nature, it gives one the freedom, if one is so inclined, to study and act in the world dispassionately.
-And this again increases one's access to the infinities beyond.
-There are other infinities like those of consciousness, knowledge and even power, though in these domains the dangers and difficulties are far greater.
-We'll look at some of them later in this text.
+This is no small thing, because to the extent that this unconditional inner delight of being penetrates and transforms the different parts of one's nature, it gives one the freedom, if one is so inclined, to study and act in the world dispassionately for the benefit of the whole.

 What about this text?

 From a certain angle, one could say that this text is like any other introduction to Psychology.
-It starts with cognition, personality, motivation, emotion, relationships, and development, and then introduces some of the usual applications of psychology, like education, counselling, therapy, OB, etc. From another angle, it is totally different, because it is based on the centrality of consciousness which one finds in the Indian traditions.
+It starts with personality, cognition, emotion, relationships, motivation and development, and then introduces some of the usual applications of psychology, like education, counselling, therapy, HRD, etc. From another angle, it is totally different because it is based on the centrality of consciousness which one finds in the Indian traditions.
 As such its approach is predominantly first-person, and in the words of Don Salmon one could say, that it is a psychology as if consciousness matters.

 As such, the aim of this text is seriously ambitious.
-Infinity in a Droptitle hopes to show that it is possible to develop a genuinely integral consciousness-centred approach to psychology which is based on Indian philosophy, theory and practical know-how, and yet fulfils the demands of rigour and intellectual rectitude developed by modern science.integrality What is more, it claims that such an approach to psychology can do justice to the magnificent complexity and potential of human nature and can lead, both for the individual and for the society, to levels of harmony, beauty, love and happiness that at present are all but unthinkable.
+Infinity in a Drop2 hopes to show that it is possible to develop a genuinely integral,3 consciousness-centred approach to psychology which is based on Indian philosophy, theory and practical know-how, and yet fulfils the demands of rigour and intellectual rectitude developed by modern science.4 What is more, it claims that such an approach to psychology is needed to do justice to the magnificent complexity and potential of human nature.
+And finally it suggests that a more widespread study and implementation of this approach to psychology can lead, both for the individual and for the society, to levels of harmony, beauty, love and happiness that at present are all but unthinkable.

 There is one more aspect of this text, that needs mention before I bring this Preface to a close.
-The Indian tradition is extremely complex and so one has to choose between an — inevitably personal and limited — selection and a synthesis.
+The Indian tradition is extremely complex and so one has to choose between a selection and a synthesis.
 I have chosen for the synthesis, but instead of attempting to make my own, for which I would have been ill-equipped, I'm making use of the synthesis Sri Aurobindo made in the first half of the last century.
-Those familiar with more traditional schools of philosophy and yoga but not with the work of Sri Aurobindo, may hesitate about our choice of Sri Aurobindo, as his work is known to differ in some significant ways from more "standard" ways of interpreting the tradition.
-I have tried to mention explicitly wherever his views differ from those of others, and I've brought some of the special reasons why I think that Sri Aurobindo has a unique contribution to make together in Chapter 4.
-On the basis of my personal experience with a long series of training courses on the same lines as this text, I trust, that whatever initial scepsis the reader may have is quite likely to be dispelled by the sheer quality of Sri Aurobindo's work.only-psychology.
+Those who don't know his work may wonder why I have put so much faith in one single author, but those who have made a thorough study of his work will immediately understand.
+On the basis of my personal experience with a long series of training courses on the same lines as this text, I trust, that whatever initial scepsis the reader may have is quite likely to be dispelled by the sheer quality of Sri Aurobindo's work.
+There is a short biography of Sri Aurobindo in the Appendix.

 1. For a more detailed analysis of what the four main schools of psychology have contributed in terms of basic epistemological territory, and where they still fail, see Appendix 1-1-1.
 For a more detailed critical assessment of Classical Behaviourism one could have a look at Appendix 1-1-2.